alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I know this rationally, but the rest of my brain disagrees.

 Still, for now I'm okay with this.
 I've thought about this topic for a while, and I could do with worrying about other things.
-Like fixing my social life, fixing my romantic life, figuring out how okay I am with my mental state, or maybe a video game or two.
+My social life's a mess.
+My romantic life's a mess.
+Don't even get me started on whether I think my mental state is okay or not.
+There are more important things, and I'll get there one step at a time.
+Or maybe, I'll just relax and play a video game or two.
 (Or three.)

 After all, what's the hurry?
 It's only graduate school.